stimit1404k/tasksAt_kGamify/README.md

 ---

+### ✅ **Task 2: Implementing Avatar Customization with DiceBear API**

+**🗓️ Date:** May 14, 2025

+**Objective:**
+Build an interactive avatar customization feature using the **DiceBear API** in a Flutter application, enabling users to randomly generate avatars or customize them with initials.

+**How I Handled It:**

+- ✅ Integrated the `dice_bear` package to fetch avatars based on random seeds or user-defined initials.
+- ✅ Created a `Dropdown` for users to select different avatar styles.
+- ✅ Added a `TextField` for entering initials, which dynamically updates the avatar if "Initials" is selected.
+- ✅ Designed a "Randomize Your Avatar" button to fetch new avatars with each click.
+- ✅ Implemented smooth UI transitions and state management using `StatefulWidget`.

+**Technologies & Packages Used:**

+- `Flutter`
+- `dice_bear` — for avatar generation
+- `Material UI` for styling and layout

+**Outcome:**
+Delivered a fully interactive avatar customization screen with options for both randomly generated avatars and personalized initials, enhancing the user experience.

+---

 ## 📚 Learnings So Far

 - Widget-to-image conversion in Flutter
 - Using native sharing features with `share_plus`
 - Managing Flutter dependencies and stateful widgets
 - Structuring clean, reusable code
+- Integrating third-party APIs like **DiceBear** for avatar generation
+- Building dynamic UIs with `Dropdown` and `TextField`

 ---